-- Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (c) Land West of Steventon (capacity for 350 houses), or - (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - OR reduce the SHMA allocation by 1000 homes - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+- Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400(including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus(including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (c) Land West of Steventon (capacity for 350 houses), or - (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - OR reduce the SHMA allocation by 1000 homes - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.

 Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.

-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
-7. If your representation is seeking a modification, do you consider it necessary to participate at the o part of the examination? ral No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination 8.
-If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:)
+After this stage, further submissions will be only at the request of the

+Inspector, based on the matters and issues he/she identifies for examination.

+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

-Please note the Inspector will det have indicated that they wish to p opt to hear those who
+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

-Signature: Date: 8 Dec 2014

-Name or Organisation : 3.
-To which part of the Local Pla n does this representa ation relate?
-Paragraph 5.59 15: Str the re Policy : Spatial :ategy for : South st Vale Proposals Мар 4.
-Do you conside r the Local Pla n is : 4.(1) Legally comp liant Yes Х No 4.(2) Sound (Posit Effective and Justi , Yes No Х 4 (3) Complies wit operate h the Duty to c o- Yes х No Please mark as appropriate.
+Paragraph 5.59 Policy Core Policy 15: Spatial Strategy for the South East Vale Proposals Мар 4.
+Do you co nsider the Local Plan is: 4.(1) Legally compliant Yes х No 4.(2) Sound (Effective and Positively Prepa Justified) Yes No Х 4 (3) Complie operate es with the Duty to co- Yes x No

 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.

-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your the Harwell Oxford Campus will have provided an exemplar development and function as a thriving community, successfully integrated with the science campus and provide accommodation for many of the site's employees."
+If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.

-Paragraph 5.59 states that the provision of new housing in this area will help to improve the self-sufficiency of the South East Vale and provide opportunities for living closer to places of work.
-The "How the South East Vale Sub-Area will change by 2031" statement, page 68, says "New housing at
+Paragraph 5.59 states that the provision of new housing in this area will help to improve the selfsufficiency of the South East Vale and provide opportunities for living closer to places of work.
+The "How the South East Vale Sub-Area will change by 2031" statement, page 68, says "New housing at the Harwell Oxford Campus will have provided an exemplar development and function as a thriving community, successfully integrated with the science campus and provide accommodation for many of the site's employees."